Opus10/qik/docs/guide.md

 - [Roadmap](roadmap.md) for all the exciting upcoming features.
 - [Blog](blog/index.md) for updates, how-tos, and other articles.

+Questions or thoughts?
+Open a [discussion](https://github.com/Opus10/qik/discussions).
+Report bugs [here](https://github.com/Opus10/qik/issues).

 ## Disclaimer

 Qik is currently in beta.
 Bumping the minor version (e.g. `0.1.0` to `0.2.0`) will indicate an API break until we release version `1.0.0`.

 Be diligent when using qik in your CI/CD.
 We recommend including a [base dependency](commands.md#base) in your commands to regularly break the cache.
-We also recommend [understanding how the import graph is built](plugin_pygraph.md#how-it-works) when using pygraph dependencies.
+We also recommend [understanding how the import graph is built](plugin_pygraph.md#building-graph) when using pygraph dependencies.